lvphj/epydemiology/README.md

    The Pandas dataframe containing the data to be analysed.
 The dataframe does not need to be sliced before use because the data columns that need to be used are defined in the function arguments.

-2. **phjColumnsList = None**
+2. **phjColumnsList** (default = None)

    A list of the columns that need to be analyses.
 Each of these columns should be binary variables and should contain only binary data.
 Missing values (either in the form of a specified missing value or a np.nan value will be removed before analysis).

-3. **phjSuccess = 'yes'**
+3. **phjSuccess** (default = 'yes')

    The text string or value that is used to indicate a positive value or a 'success'.
 The default assumes that data will be coded as 'yes' or 'no'.

-4. **phjGroupVarName = None**
+4. **phjGroupVarName** (default = None)

-   It is likely that some analysis will need to summarise data over two distinct categories (e.g. 'case' and 'control' data may be summarised separately).
+   It is likely that some analyses will need to summarise data over two distinct categories (e.g. 'case' and 'control' data may be summarised separately).
 This varialble should contain the column heading for the variable that defines group membership.
 The default is None.
 If phjGroupVarName is None, the whole dataset is analysed as a single group.

-5. **phjMissingValue = 'missing'**
+5. **phjMissingValue** (default = 'missing')

    The text string or value that indicates a success.

-6. **phjBinomialConfIntMethod = 'normal'**
+6. **phjBinomialConfIntMethod** (default = 'normal')

    This argument defines the method to be used to calculate the binomial confidence intervals.
-The options available are those that can be handled by the statsmodel.proporotions() method.
+The options available are those that can be handled by the statsmodel.stats.proporotion proportion_confint() method.
 The default is 'normal' but the full list of options (taken from the statsmodels website) are:
    1. `normal` : asymptotic normal approximation
    2. `agresti_coull` : Agresti-Coull interval
    3. `beta` : Clopper-Pearson interval based on Beta distribution